rahitsantra/rahitsantra/README.md

 # 💫 About Me:
-Hi I'm a student passionate about technologies and lernning by building.
+Hi i am a student passionate about technologies and coding.

 ## 🌐 Socials: